dusty/roamtheblog/README.txt

   Enhancements
     feedburner: enable feedburner RSS feeds with your feedburner id.
     analytics: track page visits with your google analytics id.
-    disqus: use disqus for comments with your disqus id.

   Links (on bottom of pages)
     facebook: link to your facebook site/page